awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 + **Fargate – Linux** – Select this type of node if you want to run Linux applications on [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html)\.
 Fargate is a serverless compute engine that lets you deploy Kubernetes pods without managing Amazon EC2 instances\.
 + **Managed nodes – Linux** – Select this type of node if you want to run Amazon Linux applications on Amazon EC2 instances\.
 Though not covered in this guide, you can also add [Windows self\-managed](launch-windows-workers.md) and [Bottlerocket](launch-node-bottlerocket.md) nodes to your cluster\.

 Create your Amazon EKS cluster with the following command\.
 You can replace `my-cluster` with your own value\.
+The cluster name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 128 characters\.
 Replace *region\-code* with any Region that is supported by Amazon EKS\.
 For a list of Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.

 ------
 #### [ Fargate – Linux ]